20+ Tips & Things to Know for Harvest Caye — NCL’s Private Island

 Beach Villa (Paid)

 Sometimes you just want to relax… in style.
 There is a section of Harvest Caye’s beach that is roped off and available only to guests staying in the handful of private beach villas.
 Here you have everything you could want, including your own cabana with air conditioning, loungers, daybeds, facilities, and more.
-The cost is steep — $599 for up to six people.
-Extra persons are $49 each.
+The cost is steep — $799 for the day.
 Still, if you want to ensure you have your own comfortable spot away from all the other cruise passengers, this is your ticket.

 Shopping